 Newsgames Platform

-The popularity of digital games, especially puzzles, becomes even more evident if you consider new businesses like Norkon or Newsgames, who offer smaller publishers a chance to create their own version of games like Wordle.
+The popularity of digital games, especially puzzles, becomes even more evident if you consider new businesses like Norkon or Newsgames, which offer smaller publishers a chance to create their own version of games like Wordle.

 Earlier Examples

-1. The Guardian: Before creating its recent cooking app (Feast), the Guardian had developed a standalone dating app, titled Soulmates, with in-app purchases.
+- The Guardian: Before creating its recent cooking app (Feast), the Guardian had developed a standalone dating app, titled Soulmates, with in-app purchases.

-2. VICE: Speaking of romance, VICE launched a romance-themed astrology app titled Astro Guide in 2019, targeting a niche but dedicated audience interested in astrology.
+- VICE: Speaking of romance, VICE launched a romance-themed astrology app titled Astro Guide in 2019, targeting a niche but dedicated audience interested in astrology.

 The Challenges of Creating Secondary Digital Products